 Getting your Iowa Real Estate License is the first step to becoming a real estate agent in Iowa.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Iowa real estate license exam in person, but the rest of the process can be completed entirely online!

 Becoming a real estate agent in Iowa is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.